 What are the stages of FIV?

 An FIV+ prognosis will follow three stages of infection.
-The first stage, or acute stage, lasts around three to six months.
+The first stage, or acute stage, lasts around one to three months.
 They’ll experience mild symptoms.
 These include reduced appetite, enlarged lymph nodes, and a fever.

 At this stage, cats are rarely taken to a veterinarian since their symptoms aren’t severe.

-Finally, the chronic or terminal stage.
+Finally, the clinical stage.
 Here the white blood cells decline, and the cat’s immune system cannot fight infection.
-At this heartbreaking stage, a cat is unlikely to live long.
-Many vets will recommend humane euthanasia before a cat suffers too much.
+Depending on a cat’s condition a vet may recommend humane euthanasia before a cat suffers too much.
+Despite this, many cats that are FIV+ live full and happy lives.

 What if a kitten is born with FIV from its mother?